nqdu/JDSurfG/README.md

 # Joint Inversion of Direct Surface Wave Tomography and Bouguer Gravity
-Version 4.0.
-It's a major update including several new features!
+Version 4.1

 ## Note
-Please note that the format of the input files are a little different from previous versions!
+Please note that the format of the input files after `v4.0` are a little different from previous versions!

 ## New Features
 * More accurate group velocity ray-tracing implementation in `fmst` package.